-Over the years there have been a number of companies that have produced passenger car sides.
+Over the years there have been a number of companies that have produced passenger car sides for S-scale.
 These make it easy to create a model of a specific prototype passenger car without the company having to go through the expense of creating a complete, operational model.
 Historical information is captured here as well, because you might come across these on the secondary market.

 The December 1989 issue of the NASG's The Dispatch has an article by Stan Stokrocki about modeling passenger car sides, in which he describes three different methods for modeling Delaware & Hudson passenger cars.

 In 1990 Tom Hodgson announced cast-plastic passenger car bodies that were made from spliced and detailed American Flyer bodies.
 They offered a 64' heavyweight baggage/RPO body, a 72' Budd streamlined baggage body, and a heavyweight coach with paired windows body.